Neurakind/Chamate-docs/PRIVACY_POLICY.md

 ---

-_This privacy policy is effective as of the date listed above and applies to all users of the AI Tutor mobile application._
+_This privacy policy is effective as of the date listed above and applies to all users of the Chamate mobile application._